canjs/canjs/docs/can-guides/introduction/technical.md

 the parameters used to request data mean, all sorts of interesting behaviors and performance optimizations can happen, including:

- - Real time updates as described in the previous section.
+ - Real-time updates as described in the previous section.
  - Fall-through caching, request caching, and combining requests behaviors as described in the following sections.